nvoulgaris/blog/content/post/tcr.md

 # Downsides

-Having listed some advantages, let's also have a look at the inconveniencies that come with the TCR.
+Having listed some advantages, let's also have a look at some inconveniencies that come with the TCR.

 ## Losing stacktraces and test output

 I feel that one downside is too obvious to ignore.
 This is losing the stacktrace of a failed test.
 It's natural.
 When a test fails, we want to understand why it failed.
 However, since the tests get reverted automatically, the stacktrace disappears.

-Perhaps there are ways around the issue, by carefully configuring the `test` command you use, but it was the very first thing that annoyed me when a test failed when I wasn't expecting it.
+Perhaps there are ways around the issue, by carefully configuring the test command you use, but it was the very first thing that annoyed me when a test failed when I wasn't expecting it.

 This does not stop on stacktraces though.
-The test output in general was gone with the reverted code.
+The test output in general is gone with the reverted code.
 It first bothered me when I used Spock's `@Unroll` feature and a single case failed.

 Unconvenient as it might be, this is part of the process.
 TCR urges you to approach the problem from a *different angle*, or maybe opt for a *smaller step*.
 Debugging a failed test completely defeats the purpose.